shamir09/Luciano-Tile-Company/README.md

 #### READ ME FILE  |  Luciano's Flooring pricing </style>

 ##### Welcome to Luciano's Flooring Company WebApp created to help price different types of floors.
-Each flooring type has a different price per square foot, insert the Width & Length to get pricing for each floor type.
+Each flooring type has a different price per square foot, insert the Width & Length and click the Floor type to get pricing.

 ##### INPUT - the program uses two variables to calculate pricing.
 		 *Width    (format accepted: feet ')